universal-packages/universal-documentation/docs/tutorials/todo-list/database-models.md

 <js-only>

-Typeorm is optimized for typescript so once generated if you are using javascript you will need to change the file extension to `.js` and remove the types from the file.
+TypeORM is optimized for TypeScript, so once generated, if you are using JavaScript, you will need to change the file extension to `.js` and remove the types from the file.

-we need to enable the `@babel/plugin-proposal-decorators` in your `.babelrc` file.
+You will need to enable the `@babel/plugin-proposal-decorators` in your `.babelrc` file.

 ```shell
 npm install  @babel/plugin-proposal-decorators